 ACKNOWLEDGEMENT OF CONDUCT CODE

 I understand that as a student representing the school district in activities, I am obligated to comply with the athletic handbook, including the code of conduct.
-Option A: This means that I may not possess, use or be at parties in the presence of alcohol, illicit drugs, or controlled substances at any time during the calendar year unless I am accompanied by a parent.
+Option A: This means that I may not possess, use, or be at parties in the presence of alcohol, illicit drugs, or controlled substances at any time during the calendar year unless I am accompanied by a parent.
 I understand that this policy applies both during the school year and in the summer.
 Option B: This means that I may not possess, use or be at parties in the presence of alcohol, illicit drugs, or controlled substances at any time during the school term unless I am accompanied by a parent.
 Option C: This means that I may not possess, use or be at parties in the presence of alcohol, illicit drugs, or controlled substances at any time during the activity season unless I am accompanied by a parent.
 I understand that if I violate the code of conduct or other rules in this handbook, I may be suspended from participation in all co-curricular activities and/or school sponsored activities or events.

 _________________________________